Share this article If you liked this article share it with your friends.

-Unfortunately, your prior account’s footprint may follow you.
-Your old account may have been tied to subscriptions or recurring payments.
-Perhaps you mistakenly wrote it in your new work contract, sending money to a closed account.
+This situation can occur when your old account is tied to subscriptions or recurring payments.
+Or perhaps you mistakenly wrote it in your new work contract, sending money to a closed account.

 What is a misdirected payment?

-A misdirected payments occur when money is accidentally transferred to the wrong bank account.
+A misdirected payment occurs accidentally when money is transferred to the wrong bank account.
 It can happen when you misspell the recipient’s name or enter an incorrect account number.

-What happens if you send money to a closed account?
+What happens if you make a misdirected payment?

 The bank may decline the bank transfer

 Banks frequently identify faulty account numbers or closed accounts.
-In scenarios where the recipient account is nonexistent, payments should fail and you should receive money back automatically.
+When the recipient account is nonexistent, the system should show an error and prevent you from making the payment in the first place.

 The bank may write you a cheque.